0xPolygonID/Integration-examples/POU-integration-for-verifiers/README.md

-# Verifier Backend Example for POU verifications for an Airdrop
+# Verifier Backend Example for POU verification for an Airdrop

 This project is a demo backend and static UI for integrating Proof of Uniqueness (POU) verification.
 It allows you to generate verification requests and verify zero-knowledge proofs from wallets using the Privado ID protocol.